How to Advocate for Yourself When Dealing with Your Insurance Provider

 Documentation will be key when it comes to getting a prosthetic device authorized by your insurer.
 If you have found a prosthetist you would like to work with, put them in touch with your doctor so your prosthetist can discuss your case and receive your doctor’s documentation of your condition and treatment thus far.
 Arm Dynamics' prosthetists and clinical therapy specialists are often able to accompany you on a doctor’s visit — if your doctor in the general vicinity of our center – or we can schedule a video chat.
 Our dedicated justification and authorization team has more than 30 years of experience guiding patients through the process of obtaining the documents and information the insurer will need to authorize your prosthesis, as well as helping patients be their own best advocate.
 We want you to be involved, so please ask us if you can join us during our calls with the insurance provider.
 Telling the insurer, in your own words, how the prosthesis recommended for you will help you reach your goals and move your life forward, is one of the most effective ways to reach an insurer and grab their attention.

 To quote Ellen Seidman from the popular blog “Love That Max,” about her son with cerebral palsy for whom she often has to advocate, "Becoming a self-advocate means taking pride in who you are."
 This can be difficult for someone who has gone through a traumatic life change, like a recent amputation.
 And those with a congenital limb difference may not be proud of their difference.
-There are ways to find support – at Arm Dynamics, we screen all new patients with a tool we call the Wellness Inventory, which addresses the physical, psychological, social and occupational concerns of people with upper limb loss or congenital limb difference.
+There are ways to find support – each of our centers screen all new patients with a tool we call the Wellness Inventory, which addresses the physical, psychological, social and occupational concerns of people with upper limb loss or congenital limb difference.
 We also provide peer support, by connecting new patients with existing ones who have gone through similar situations.
 In addition, the Amputee Coalition provides both online and in-person support groups so that you can get to a good place mentally with your amputation.